 The average life expectancy of the Nekita is approximately 9-13 years, which is around the average for a dog its size.

 As with most pets, to have the opportunity to live out a healthy satisfying life, this breed requires a great deal of exercise, mental stimulation and a quality diet.

 It goes without saying, that staying constantly aware of your dog’s physical health and mental state of mind is a serious must in raising a healthy pet.

-Activity, exercise and diet should be closely monitored to make sure it is being provided on a consistent basis.
+Activity, exercise, and diet should be closely monitored to make sure it is being provided consistently.

 Intelligence, Temperament & Personality Traits of the Nekita

 The Nekita designer dog breed is genetically inclined to be aggressive.
 Therefore, it should be adequately trained before engaging with other pets and children.